gasduster99/sppComp/try1/try1_1.md

 other constraints may in theory be chosen.
 These constraints were chosen so as to mirror the currently accepted protocols in Pearson and Erwin (1997) within the context of this framework.
-When these two simple constraints are applied, the number of models to explore in each modeled period from is reduced to a much more manageable XXX models.
+When these two simple constraints are applied, the number of models to explore in each modeled period is reduced to a much more manageable 274 models.

 <!--
  best as possble No additional biogeographic